vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 |Contour|<p>Use Contour when only north-south traffic is needed in a Kubernetes cluster.
 You can apply security policies for north-south traffic by defining the policies in the applications manifest file.</p><p></p><p>It's a reliable solution for simple Kubernetes workloads. </p>|
 |NSX Advanced Load Balancer ingress controller|<p>Use NSX Advanced Load Balancer ingress controller when a containerized application requires features like local and global server load balancing (GSLB), web application firewall (WAF), performance monitoring, direct routing from LB to pod, etc. </p><p></p>|

-### NSX Advanced Load Balancer as in L4+L7 Ingress Service Provider
+### NSX Advanced Load Balancer as an L4+L7 Ingress Service Provider

 NSX Advanced Load Balancer provides an L4+L7 load balancing solution for vSphere.
 It includes a Kubernetes operator that integrates with the Kubernetes API to manage the lifecycle of load balancing and ingress resources for workloads.